 The Regulator's objectives under the Electricity Supply Industry Act 1995 include the establishment and enforcement of proper standards of safety, security, reliability and quality in the electricity supply industry; and the protection of the interests of consumers.The Regulator has published a Guideline on Incident Reporting for the Tasmanian Electricity Supply Industry.
 The Guideline details incident reporting requirements, with the level of investigation and reporting dependent on the impact of the incident on customers.

 Where incidents are significant, the Guideline requires a comprehensive investigation to be undertaken such that causes are determined and recommendations made to address any identified issues.
 These are detailed in a report to the Regulator.
 The Regulator monitors progress in the implementation of recommendations.

-Incident reports form an input to entities' planning processes and operating procedures and a valuable input to the Regulator's Network Reliability Review.
+Incident reports are also an input to entities' planning processes and operating procedures and a valuable source of information for the Regulator's Network Reliability Review.
 The Regulator publishes information regarding significant incidents through Summary Reports of Incidents published on the Regulator's website and the Regulator's Energy in Tasmania Performance Report.

 The Regulator's incident reporting framework complements AEMO reports of incidents affecting the Tasmanian power system, prepared by AEMO under the National Electricity Rules.